vipulchib/aws-cloudformation/README.md

      A. We will create a Resource for VPC creation and we will name it **AristaVPC**.
 For *'CidrBlock'* section of the Properties we will reference the *'VPCCidr'* Parameter we previously defined.
-VPC will be named as *'VPC-Arista'*  but *'Arista'* portion of VPC's name will be derived from the VPC ID we defined in the Parameters section.
+VPC will be named as *'VPC-Arista'*  but *'Arista'* portion of VPC's name will be derived by referencing the VPC ID we defined in the Parameters section.
       ```
       AristaVPC:
        Type: AWS::EC2::VPC